Shopify/yjit-bench/README.md

 an output CSV file at the end, so that results can be easily viewed or graphed in any spreadsheet editor.

-The `run_once.rb` script is a wrapper around run_benchmarks.rb that runs a single iteration of each benchmark for correctness-checking.

 ## Installation

 Install [chruby](https://github.com/postmodern/chruby)